NashwahK/airbnb-clone/README.md

 # airbnb-clone
-ReactJS clone of the Airbnb Online Experiences page, utilising JSX element mapping and optimised coding practices for a readable code and
+ReactJS clone of the Airbnb Online Experiences page, utilising JSX element mapping and optimised coding practices for a readable code